 When There Is A Wreck, What Is Involved At A Scene Inspection?

-Any time a tractor trailer is involved in a wreck, there is some form of a scene inspection.
+Any time a tractor-trailer is involved in a wreck, there is some form of a scene inspection.
 This involves sending a company representative out to the scene as well as an accident reconstructionist or trucking expert.

-A full scene inspection will usually include a full accident reconstruction with tape, markings, surveys, measurements, pictures, videos, recreations of the drive from all angles, weather reports, etc. Other scene inspections can include a mixture of these as well.
-Whatever is determined to be necessary for that adequate recreation to be done.
+A full scene inspection will usually include a full accident reconstruction with tape, markings, surveys, measurements, pictures, videos, recreations of the drive from all angles, weather reports, etc. Other scene inspections can include a mixture of these as well; whatever is determined to be necessary for that adequate recreation to be done.

-If there is a concern about driving views from the truck driver, then a similar sized and type of truck is rented and used to test visuals.
+If there is a concern about driving views from the truck driver, then a similar size and type of truck is rented and used to test visuals.
 It can be a blind spot, up ahead view issues, or turning angles.
 Whatever the defenses are in a case, we can usually disprove them by some form of accident reconstruction.

 Believe it or not, we do see trucking companies neglect to perform any type of scene inspection after a wreck.
 When this happens, we know that the motive of the trucking company is to not care.
-Usually they just slap the driver on the wrist and put him back on the road.
-When trucking companies do not want to know how a wreck could have been prevented to better train their drivers, we know that we are dealing with a company that likely does not have qualified drivers or properly supervised drivers.
+Usually, they just slap the driver on the wrist and put him back on the road.
+When trucking companies do not want to know how a wreck could have been prevented to better train their drivers, we know that we are dealing with a company that likely does not have qualified and/or properly supervised drivers.

 Many times if a scene is not inspected after a wreck, skid marks go missing over time.
 These are so critical to combat lies by a truck driver.
 If there are no skid marks after a wreck at the scene, then we can combat the defense that "we slammed on our brakes but just couldn't stop".
-If there are no skid marks, likely not true.
+If there are no skid marks, that is likely not true.

-Vehicle Inspections After A Wreck.
+Vehicle Inspections After A Wreck